Mercedes set to appeal after protests rejected

 Last updated on .From the section Formula 1

-Formula 1 officials rejected two protests by Mercedes against the result of the controversial title-deciding Abu Dhabi Grand Prix, with the team set to appeal against one decision.
+Formula 1 officials rejected two protests by Mercedes against the result of the controversial title-deciding Abu Dhabi Grand Prix, with the team set to appeal against one of those decisions.

-Red Bull's Max Verstappen passed Lewis Hamilton's Mercedes for the lead to clinch his first world championship after a late safety-car period.
+Red Bull's Max Verstappen passed Lewis Hamilton's Mercedes for the lead to clinch his first World Championship after a late safety-car period.

-Mercedes argued that race director Michael Masi had not applied the rules correctly and said the result should be changed.
+Mercedes argued race director Michael Masi did not apply the rules correctly and said the result should be changed.

 The team have lodged an intention to appeal against the decision relating to restarting the race at the start of the final lap.